-A production assistant (PA) invoice is used in the film, television, and music industries to provide a list of the hours spent on a set providing assistance to the production executives, running errands, and generally completing any miscellaneous tasks around the set and offices.
+A production assistant (PA) invoice is used in the film, television, and music industries to list the hours spent on a set assisting the production executives, running errands, and generally completing any miscellaneous tasks around the set and offices.
 When hired for a production, independent PAs will typically charge on an hourly ($/hr) basis.

 Table of Contents